All articlesField notes

 voiceelevenlabsretellfield-notes

-Goldie is the AI voice concierge we built for Golden Plate Events — a 24/7 inbound agent for corporate catering inquiries across all five boroughs.
-She answers calls, qualifies leads, captures the order context, and posts straight to the CRM.
+Goldie is the AI voice concierge we built for Golden Plate Events.
+A 24/7 inbound agent for corporate catering inquiries across the five boroughs.
+She answers calls, qualifies leads, captures the order context, and posts directly to the CRM.
 She's been live for months.

 She used to run on Retell.
 Now she runs on ElevenLabs ConvAI.
 The migration took four working days end-to-end.
 Here's what the diff actually looked like.